kuangxu/rinse-me-gently/README.md

 > "Come, gentle night, come, loving black brow night, give me my Romeo."
 > — William Shakespeare, *Romeo and Juliet*, Act 3, Scene 2

-This is a two part lecture focusing on introducing a basic Python workflow as well as LLM fine tuning to a relatively non-technical audience.
+This is a two part exercise focusing on introducing a basic Python workflow as well as LLM fine tuning to a relatively non-technical audience.